Entries Tagged as 'Uncategorized'

 The Uptown Alliance meets at 7pm on Thursday and there’s a new location forthis month’s meeting – the Uptown Alliance will convene in the Community Room at Expo Apartments, 100 Republican St.

 • Round Robin: topics of concern

 • Affordable Housing Goals for Uptown – report by Rick Hooper

 • South Lake Union Rezone – report by John Coney

-- UA Endorsement is requested, please read the Rezone Summary in advance
+- UA Endorsement is requested, please read the Rezone Summary

 - Proposed height limit changes in SLU scale down toward the Uptown Triangle (bounded by Denny, Broad, and Aurora)